Tel Aviv: State of Israel

-Arab–Israeli conflict

 In the Gulf War in 1991, Tel Aviv was attacked by Scud missiles from Iraq.
 Iraq hoped to provoke an Israeli military response, which could have destroyed the US–Arab alliance.
 The United States pressured Israel not to retaliate, and after Israel acquiesced, the US and Netherlands rushed Patriot missiles to defend against the attacks, but they proved largely ineffective.
 Tel Aviv and other Israeli cities continued to be hit by Scuds throughout the war, and every city in the Tel Aviv area except for Bnei Brak was hit.
 A total of 74 Israelis died as a result of the Iraqi attacks, mostly from suffocation and heart attacks, while approximately 230 Israelis were injured.
 Extensive property damage was also caused, and some 4,000 Israelis were left homeless.
 It was feared that Iraq would fire missiles filled with nerve agents or sarin.
 As a result, the Israeli government issued gas masks to its citizens.
 When the first Iraqi missiles hit Israel, some people injected themselves with an antidote for nerve gas.
 The inhabitants of the southeastern suburb of Hatikva erected an angel-monument as a sign of their gratitude that "it was through a great miracle, that many people were preserved from being killed by a direct hit of a Scud rocket."

 Since the First Intifada, Tel Aviv has suffered from Palestinian political violence.
 The first suicide attack in Tel Aviv occurred on 19 October 1994, on the Line 5 bus, when a bomber killed 22 civilians and injured 50 as part of a Hamas suicide campaign.
 On 6 March 1996, another Hamas suicide bomber killed 13 people (12 civilians and 1 soldier), many of them children, in the Dizengoff Center suicide bombing.
 Three women were killed by a Hamas terrorist in the Café Apropo bombing on 27 March 1997.